jasedit/scriptorium/README.md

 ## End User Setup

-1. Clone the base reposotiry corresponding to the group you want to use.
+1. Clone the base repository corresponding to the group you want to use.
 It is best if you include use the `--recursive` flag, so all submodules are checked out as part of the initial clone.

 ### Ubuntu 14.04 Setup

-1. Run `bin/install.sh` to install multimarkdown and latex packages necessary for this system to build.
+1. Run `bin/install.sh` to install MultiMarkdown and latex packages necessary for this system to build.
-2. Run `./bin/setup_templates.sh` to symlink the templates for multimarkdown.
+2. Run `./bin/setup_templates.sh` to symlink the templates for MultiMarkdown.

 ### Windows Setup